BC VQA WINE & CHEESE PAIRING EXPERIENCE

 Cheese info provided by David Beaudoin, The Canadian Cheese Ambassador.

-VISIT your local liquor or Save On Foods store (BC VQA stores) and get ready to EXPERIMENT and have FUN while indulging your guests with a BC VQA Wine and cheese tasting party this holiday season.
+PRINT the below infographic, VISIT your local liquor or Save On Foods store (BC VQA stores) and get ready to EXPERIMENT and have FUN while indulging your guests with a BC VQA Wine and cheese tasting party this holiday season.